stormchaserroleplaying/stormchaserRPG/Talents/Sorcerer/Divine/index.md

 #### **Cost:** 5 Character Points
 *Divine power guards your destiny.*

-If you fail an ability or defense check or miss with an attack roll, you can roll 2d4 and add it to the total, possibly changing the outcome.
+If you fail an ability or defense check or miss with an attack roll, you can reroll 1d20, possibly changing the outcome.
 Once you use this feature, you can’t use it again until you finish a short or long rest.

 ###  Empowered Healing